Michael Brantley Preview, Player Props: Astros vs. Rangers

 Rangers Pitching Rankings (2022)

-- The 8.3 strikeouts per nine innings put together by the Rangers pitching staff last season ranked 21st in MLB.
+- The Rangers pitching staff was 21st in the league last season with a collective 8.3 strikeouts per nine innings.

-- The Rangers had the 22nd-ranked team ERA among all MLB pitching staffs (4.22).
+- The Rangers had the 22nd-ranked team ERA among all league pitching staffs (4.22).

-- The Rangers surrendered 169 total home runs last season (one per game) to rank 12th in baseball.
+- Rangers pitchers combined to give up 169 total home runs at a clip of one per game (12th in baseball).

-- The right-hander last pitched on Wednesday, July 19 against the Tampa Bay Rays, when he tossed six scoreless innings while giving up two hits.
+- In his last outing on Saturday against the Minnesota Twins, the right-hander tossed six scoreless innings while surrendering one hit.

-- The 33-year-old has a 2.69 ERA and 8.1 strikeouts per nine innings across 19 games this season, while allowing a batting average of .208 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.